Hesler203/CS50-2024_Final-Project/README.md

 # Dumpling's Big Poyo Adventure - 2D Game made in Godot4.3

 ### Video Demo: https://www.youtube.com/...........
-### For CS50's 2024 Intro to Computer Science Final Project,
-this 2D Game features object-oriented programming, for-loops, recursive, and
+### For CS50's 2024 Intro to Computer Science Final Project,this 2D Game features a Collecting/Survival Gameloop that relies on object-oriented programming, for-loops, conditionals, and dictionaries for its Functionality.

 Started